Volunteer your time

 Here are examples of ways to volunteer time:

-- Retirees and others with good communication skills can extend the invitations and do follow-ups for the HER Helmet Thursdays project.
+- Whether you’re a young person or a retiree, if you have good communication skills, you can extend invitations and do follow-ups for the HER Helmet Thursdays project.

 - Avid cyclists can keep their finger on the pulse regarding local infrastructure needs and pending projects, do research, and stay informed by attending related meetings, then write guest posts for this site’s Local Bike News section.